wsular/ltar-rjcaf-eddyflux-tower/ref/readme.md

 The document `_sources.txt` contains many lines of url/file name pairs.
 To be parsed correctly: (1) only a single pair is allowed per line and (2) the file name must follow the URL separated by *precisely* four spaces.
+Blank lines and comments (lines beginning with `#`) are ignored.